dwhiffing/fury/content/aar/mf/mf4/mf4_aj/body.md

 preposition themselves, and F-14s head out to screen, while attack planes from the Ike, Foch, Souda, Egypt, and Incirlik all converge in a perfectly coordinate precision operation, designed to eliminate land and sea based targets with surgical efficiency.
-Hah!
-What really happens is a haphazard mess of miscommunication (no, go to those tankers!), forgotten orders (Sir, didn’t you want the F-18s at Souda to attack too?), and botched timings that results in a jumbled 300 mile long string of aircraft trying to sort out their positions and sequences.
+Hah\!
+What really happens is a haphazard mess of miscommunication (no, go to those tankers\!), forgotten orders (Sir, didn’t you want the F-18s at Souda to attack too?), and botched timings that results in a jumbled 300 mile long string of aircraft trying to sort out their positions and sequences.
 Even the navy’s not immune, as I cleverly poise my consolidated Iowa battlegroup just within attack range, only to realize that I’ve been looking at the range ring for the four long-range Otomats.
-The dozens of Harpoons on board are still 25 nm out of range!
+The dozens of Harpoons on board are still 25 nm out of range\!
 It takes a sudden flank-speed dash to try and get into position in time, while planes refuelling off the Cypriot coast straggle in to their loiter positions.
 Finally, everything’s sort of ready in the growing light of dawn.